Town and City Walks

 A medieval planned city with an abundance of well-preserved buildings from the fourteenth and fifteenth centuries.
 The 'jewel in Salisbury's crown' is the magnificent thirteenth century Cathedral with its stunning, graceful spire soaring to 404 feet (123 metres).
 Plenty of interesting ghost stories too!

-All three of us are members of Salisbury City Guides
+Ian and Heather are both members of Salisbury City Guides.

 -